JonBYR/JonBYR.github.io/docs/index.md

 ## Roots Game-Year 3
 ![A screenshot from the game made in a team](/assets/RootsGame.png)

 This was done during Global Game Jam 2023 in a two person team, which achieved second place in the University and was done in my third year of university.
 This game involved experimenting with procedural content generation with an algorithm I had developed myself.
-In this game I also created scripts for a visible timer, level loading, camera perspective, instantiatting new objects, seperate gamemodes, high scores, generating sprites and a pause menu.
+In this game I also created scripts for a visible timer, level loading, camera perspective, instantiating new objects, seperate gamemodes, high scores, generating sprites and a pause menu.
 [Repo](https://github.com/JonBYR/RootsGame/tree/main).

 ## Game Programming Assignment-Year 2
 ![A screenshot from the game programming assignment](/assets/GameProgramming.png)

 This was a module to create our own game engine using C++ and SDL, as well as creating our own game within this game engine.
-This assignment helped to further understand the use of pointers and memory management within game development as well as the componenents required in a game engine.
+This assignment helped to further understand the use of pointers and memory management within game development as well as the components required in a game engine.
 [Repo](https://github.com/JonBYR/GameProgrammingAssignment).

 ## Roach Killer-Year 1
 ![Roach Killer](/assets/RoachKiller.png)